CHAPTER ONE: General Information

 · Functioning as the liaison between the University and its inventors with patent counsel, government officials, companies, other institutions, licensees, etc.

-The Research Integrity Program is responsible for maintaining broad oversight and knowledge of all integrity and compliance issues relating to the conduct of research at the University.
-The Research Integrity Program carries out its responsibilities by:
+The Office of Research Integrity is responsible for maintaining broad oversight and knowledge of all integrity and compliance issues relating to the conduct of research at the University.
+The Office of Research Integrity carries out its responsibilities by:

-· Implementing policy and procedural requirements relating to research misconduct.
+- Implementing policy and procedural requirements relating to research misconduct and non-compliance.

 The Human Subjects Protection Program (HSPPO) is responsible for protecting the rights, dignity, and welfare of human research subjects by adhering to the principles of the Belmont Report and the regulations of the Common Rule (45 CFR 46), the Food and Drug Administration, and any other Federal Department or Agency which takes appropriate administrative action to make the policy applicable to such research.
 The Program is committed to advancing responsible conduct in research, promoting ethical treatment of human research subjects, and ensuring that the right of every human being to voluntary, informed consent to research is respected.